runtime-error786/Adaptive-RAG/README.md

 ## Overview

 This project integrates a retrieval-augmented generation (RAG) system using LangChain and a local LLM (Llama) model.
-The goal is to retrieve relevant documents based on a user's query, generate answers from these documents, and perform various evaluation steps such as checking document relevance, hallucination grading, and more.
+The goal is to retrieve relevant documents based on a user's query, generate answers from these document, and perform various evaluation steps such as checking document relevance, hallucination grading, and more.

 ## Key Features